-Some case studies claim the conversion rate for potential customers who have been retargeted is 70% higher than those who haven’t.
-The click-through rate (CTR) of a retargeted ad is 10 times higher than the CTR of a typical display ad and so on.
+Some case studies claim the conversion rate for potential customers who saw retargeting ads is 70% higher than those who haven’t.
+The click-through rate (CTR) of a retargeted ad is ten times higher than the CTR of a typical display ad and so on.

 Retargeting use cases

-Here are some patterns of its use off the top of my head:
+Here are some patterns of use cases off the top of my head:

 - Pre-sale: when a website visitor has not committed the target action yet.
 Often a decision to purchase is not immediate.
 It makes sense to remind customers of your offer, while they are in the heat of the decision making.

-- Cross-selling, upselling, etc.: when a user has already been “converted”.
-You can offer some additional services (a dedicated landing page is a must here), before the user forgets about you and walks away.
-Or another example: say a user was looking for an excerpt from the set of real estate market laws: maybe, in the near future, the user will need the services of a real estate agent or a lawyer to buy property.
+- Cross-selling, upselling, etc.: when a user has already been “converted.”
+You can offer some additional services (a dedicated landing page is a must here) before the user forgets about you and walks away.
+Or another example: say a user was looking for an excerpt from the set of real estate market laws: maybe, soon, the user will need the services of a real estate agent or a lawyer to buy a property.

 These are just the most obvious ways.

-Usually, retargeting is simply applied to all website visitors, which did not perform a desired action (call, request, etc.).
-But at different stages of decision making (i.e. marketing funnel), a user needs different information.
+Usually, retargeting is applied to all website visitors, which did not perform the desired action (call, request, etc.).
+But at different stages of decision making (i.e., marketing funnel), a user needs different information.

 Retargeting strategy: from universal to cascaded

-Let’s pretend that the timeframe of decision making in our niche is 7 days average.
+Let’s pretend that the timeframe of decision making in our niche is seven days average.

-If the user has been on the website recently (say, up to 3 days ago), through requests with words like “urgent/fast”, the user is totally ready to perform the target action (purchase).
-It makes sense to offer such users some kind of an additional bonus (such as free shipping) to come back and complete the purchase.
+If the user has been on the website recently (say, up to 3 days ago), through requests with words like “urgent/fast,” the user is ready to perform the target action (purchase).
+It makes sense to offer such users some additional bonus (such as free shipping) to come back and complete the purchase.

-As 7 days went by, the user has already executed the target action (if not on our website, then somewhere else).
-In this a situation, the user no longer needs what we originally proposed.
+As seven days went by, the user has already executed the target action (if not on our website, then somewhere else).
+In this situation, the user no longer needs what we originally proposed.
 But hope is not lost.
-If the promoted product/service has a pack of additional, related goods/services or accessories to go along with it, it’s time to offer them to our retargeting database, even if they already purchased the product itself, even if they bought it from our competition.
-So we work 7 more days after the sale (up to 14 days from the first visit to the site).
+If the promoted product/service has a pack of additional, related goods/services or accessories to go along with it, it’s time to offer them to our retargeting database, even if they already purchased the product itself, also if they bought it from our competition.
+So we work seven more days after the sale (up to 14 days from the first visit to the site).

 If consumers buy an advertised product/service periodically (once a month, once a quarter, regularly), it is advisable to try to “activate” the audience again after some time.
-We already know that our niche is interesting to these users, because they have already been on our product page.
+We already know that our niche is attractive to these users because they have already been on our product page.

 A good example will be construction companies.
 They purchase construction materials on a regular/periodic basis.

 Let’s make a retargeting list (custom audience) with a participation period of 14 to 60 days.
-Now, instead of one common list, we got four.
+Now, instead of one standard list, we got four.
 They are sorted by participation period:

 - Users who were on the website up to 3 days ago